ravularajavardhan96/Break-Shorts/README.md

 - For any questions or feedback, reach out to me on LinkedIn.

+#### Ignore errors after adding the extension in the extensions tab
 ### Thank you for checking out YouTube Shorts Redirector!